 For further enquiries, please call the Department’s Health Inspector (Import/Export) Import Registration at 2156 3041 or 2156 3042; or 24-hour hotline at 2868 0000.

 For import control and quarantine of livestock and plants, please browse the website of the Agriculture, Fisheries and Conservation Department (AFCD) at

 Import requirements for food are imposed for public health reasons.
-Certain high risk imported food like game, meat and poultry, milk and milk beverages, frozen confections are governed by subsidiary legislation of the Public Health and Municipal Services Ordinance (Cap.
+Certain high risk imported food like game, meat, poultry, eggs, milk, milk beverages, frozen confections are governed by subsidiary legislation of the Public Health and Municipal Services Ordinance (Cap.
 132).
-Import of game requires the prior permission of our Department and import of meat and poultry is confined to sources recognised by the Department.
-To facilitate release of consignments, importers are encouraged to provide health certificates issued by health authorities of exporting countries.
+Import of game or eggs requires the prior permission of the Food and Environmental Hygiene Department and import of meat, poultry or eggs is confined to sources recognised by the Department.
+For the release of imported food, importers are required to provide health certificates issued by the issuing entities of exporting countries/places.
 Importation of foodstuffs other than the above mentioned high risk food does not require prior approval.

-At present, the importation of foods other than milk, frozen confections including ice cream, meat, poultry and game does not require this Department's prior written permission or licence.
-Our Department has issued the following guidelines for the food importers:
+At present, the importation of foods other than milk, frozen confections including ice cream, meat, poultry, game and eggs does not require this Department's prior written permission or licence.
+The Department has issued the following guidelines for the food importers:

 - Guide to Import of Mainland Chilled Chickens into Hong Kong